 Weak feeding can leave the tree with no energy to push new shoots

-Even a healthy-looking bonsai will slow down if the potting mix is depleted and feeding is too light or too irregular.
-Your live article already notes that nutrients get used up quickly in small bonsai pots and recommends feeding every 2 to 4 weeks in the growing season, with a balanced feed for most bonsai and a slightly higher-nitrogen option for tropical types such as ficus.
+Even a healthy-looking bonsai can slow down if the potting mix is depleted and feeding is too light or irregular.
+Nutrients get used up quickly in small bonsai pots, so regular feeding during the growing season can help support healthy new shoots.

 That does not mean feeding harder is always better.
 A tree in poor light or bad soil will not suddenly grow well just because you add more feed.
 Feeding only works properly when the rest of the setup is supporting active growth too.